smalldatabrains/Farfadet/README.md

 Developed competences : UNET architecture, pytorch (train, save, load, optimize, monitor with tensorboard), opencv, computing at scale on HD videos

+For the moment the UNET model is a look alike UNET model.
+It does not convey information between the encoder and decoder layers.
+It should be tried to improve model performance.

 ## Ideation
 UNET segmentation + inference on videos